-While "form" should not rule over "substance", a reference booklet can be structured in ways to make it more "user-friendly".
+While form should not rule over substance, a reference booklet can be structured in ways to make it more user-friendly.

-Payne in "Increasing Marketability" suggested that the following attributes would make for a better Standards handbook:
+Payne in Increasing Marketability suggested these attributes would make for a better Standards handbook:

 - 1. Good index and table of contents;

 - 2. Contents collected topically;

-- 3. Substantial quality for the material used for the cover and the individual pages;
+- 3. Substantial quality for the cover and the individual pages;

-- 4. Printed rather than using poor quality reproduction techniques; and
+4. Printed rather than using poor quality reproduction techniques; and

-- 5. Low cost availability.
+5. Low cost availability.

-Other authors also suggest: (a) inclusion of other related articles and hints on examination, (b) effective dates provided on each page to facilitate piecemeal copying (and updating) of the handbook's content and (c) adding a quick reference index on the outside of the back cover directing the reader to a topical chapter noted with a black bar on the edge of the pages.
+Other authors also suggest: (a) inclusion of other related articles and hints on examination, (b) effective dates provided on each page to facilitate piecemeal copying of the handbook's content and (c) adding a quick reference index on the outside of the back cover directing the reader to a topical chapter noted with a black bar on the edge of the pages.